pratinavseth/alberta_wells_dataset/index.md

 We then divide Alberta into non-overlapping patches, each covering 1.1025 sq km, to acquire satellite imagery.
 We use high-resolution RGB and Near-Infrared (NIR) images from <a href="https://www.planet.com/">PlanetScope (Planet Labs)</a>, which provide 0.3m/px resolution across four bands (RGB + NIR).
 These images are processed to ensure quality and consistency before annotation.
 We process the images to ensure quality and consistency.
 Then, we annotate the image patches for both binary segmentation and object detection tasks, following the COCO format for object detection.

 To create balanced training and test sets, we develop a dataset-splitting algorithm that groups wells by geographic proximity.
 This ensures a representative mix of patches with and without wells, allowing machine learning models to train effectively under real-world conditions for improved well detection and environmental monitoring.

+We Evaluated models for detection and segmentation task and we found that :
+- Small object size (30 pixels) and large number of wells in a single instance makes task challenging.
+- Training on only active wells misses abandoned ones; including active, suspended, and abandoned wells improves generalization.
+- For Binary segmentation Task (Best : U-Net with EfficientNet-B6)
+- For Object detection Task (Best : DETR with ResNet50)

 Citing